 Why Jan.
 1 May Be the Worst Day to Start Getting Fit

-Guilt, crowds and weather conspire to thwart your resolutions, so follow these tips from experts
+Guilt, crowds and weather can thwart your resolutions, so follow these tips

 There's never a bad time to start getting fit — well, except maybe for New Year's Day, which just happens to be the most popular date for launching new exercise regimens.